eik-lib/node-client/README.md

 ### async .load(options)

-Loads Eik config, and the configs import maps if set to, into the module.
+Loads Eik config into the module.
+If `maps` is set to `true` and import maps are present in config, these will also be loaded.
 Once loaded both the config and import maps will be cached in the module.

 #### options